The Adventure of the Engineer's Thumb

 "The Adventure of the Engineer's Thumb," one of the 56 short Sherlock Holmes stories written by Sir Arthur Conan Doyle, is the ninth of the twelve stories collected in The Adventures of Sherlock Holmes.
 The story was first published in The Strand Magazine in March 1892.
 Within the narrative of the story, Dr. Watson notes that this is one of only two cases which he personally brought to the attention of Sherlock Holmes.

 Plot

-In the summer of 1889, a young Londoner and consultant hydraulic engineer, Victor Hatherley, recounts the strange events that occurred to him the night before, initially to Dr. Watson and later to Sherlock Holmes.
+In the summer of 1889, a young Londoner and consultant hydraulic engineer, Victor Hatherley, is brought to Dr. Watson's home one morning to receive medical attention for a severed thumb he sustained the previous night.
+Once Watson has tended to the wound, he takes Hatherley to see Sherlock Holmes so the latter can hear the details of the night's events.